Download PDF 2013 Rule Book

 5) Lighting equipment must remain in place.

-6) Headlights and other glass lenses on the vehicle should be taped.
+6) Headlights and other glass lenses on the vehicle should be covered or taped.

 7) All exterior trim must remain in place.

 8) Window frames must remain in place.